OohDark30/ecs-email-alerting/configuration/README.md

   _**Note: The ECS_CONNECTION is a list of dictionaries so multiple sets of ECS connection data can
         be configured to support polling multiple ECS Clusters**_

-  INFLUX_DATABASE_CONNECTION:
-  host = This is the IP address of FQDN of the InfluxDB server port - This is the port that the InfluxDB server is listening on.
-Default is "8086" user - This is the user id of the InfluxDB user password - This is the password of the InfluxDB user databasename - The name of the InfluxDB to connect to
+  ECS_ALERT_SYMPTOM_CODES:
+  This is a list of ECS Alert Symptom codes that will be monitored for.
+ECS alerts extracted from ECS will only be stored and emailed if they have a symptom code that matches one of the elements in the list.

+  _**Note: If the list is left empty the ALL alerts will be processed.**_

+  SQLLITE_DATABASE_CONNECTION:
+  databasename = This is name of the SQLLite database that will be created and used for processing

   ECS_API_POLLING_INTERVALS
   This is a dictionary that contains the names of the ECSManagementAPI class methods that are used to perform data extraction along with a numeric value that defines the polling interval in seconds to be used to call the method.

-  "ecs_collect_local_zone_data()": "30",

-  "ecs_collect_local_zone_replication_data()": "60",

-  Currently their are 7 methods in ECSManagementAPI class.
-This can also be used to determine what methods should be called i.e. data     to pull.
-If for some reason a user is not interested in replication data they can remove / comment out the
-  "ecs_collect_local_zone_replication_data()" line
+  "ecs_collect_alert_data()": "120",

+  Currently this application only supports 1 method in ECSManagementAPI class.

   SMTP
-    server = This is the IP address or FQDN of the SMTP server port - This is the port that the SMTP server is listening on.
-Default is "25" user - This is the user id of the SMTP user to use to connect to the server password - This is the password of the SMTP user fromemail - The email address that should be used as the from email when sending emails toemail - This is a comma seperated list of email addresses that emails should be sent to
+    host = This is the IP address or FQDN of the SMTP server port - This is the port that the SMTP server is listening on.
+Default is "25" user - This is the user id of the SMTP user to use to authenticate to the SMTP server if required password - This is the password of the SMTP user to authenticate to the SMTP server if required authenticationrequired = This value determines if the SMTP server requires authentication. fromemail - The email address that should be used as the from email when sending emails toemail - This is a comma seperated list of email addresses that emails should be sent to polling_interval_seconds - This determines how often the applicaiton will look for newly extracted alerts that need to be emailed

+  SEND_GRID
+    api_key = This is the SendGrid API Key to use to send emails fromemail - The email address that should be used as the from email when sending emails toemail - This is a comma seperated list of email addresses that emails should be sent to polling_interval_seconds - This determines how often the applicaiton will look for newly extracted alerts that need to be emailed

 - ecs_vdc_lookup.sample: Change file suffix from .sample to .json and configure as needed This contains a manual map of ip addresses to ECS VDC name.
 This is a temporary setup workaround till we dynamically grab the name during data collection.
 This is simply a JSON dictionary of IP addresses to